EQUIFAX CANADA: COMMITTED TO PERSONAL PRIVACY

 Equifax screens all new customers before they are allowed to request consumer credit information.
 Our criteria are very strict, and not all requests for access are granted.
 The process includes a review of the applicant's business and an on-site visit to verify that the prospective customer has a legitimate reason to request consumer credit reports, and the necessary security systems to protect them.
 Every Equifax customer is required to respect and adhere to all applicable credit reporting and privacy laws.

 10. How does Equifax store my information and how do I know it is secure?

 Equifax takes its duty to protect your privacy very seriously, and treats your information with a great deal of care and sensitivity.
 All information maintained by Equifax is stored using accepted industry security standards and data protection protocols.

 11. How do I obtain a free copy of my credit report from Equifax?

 Equifax will disclose your credit information to you free of charge by mail or telephone.
 Equifax will also respond to any questions or concerns that you may have regarding your Equifax consumer credit file.

 Equifax has an Interactive Voice Response System for consumer credit file disclosures.
-You can order a copy of your credit report over the phone by dialling 1-800-465-7166, and then entering certain required information to verify your identity.
+You can order a copy of your credit report over the phone by dialing 1-800-465-7166, and then entering certain required information to verify your identity.
 The report will be delivered by mail directly to your home address.

 In addition to the Interactive Voice Response System, you can request a copy of your Equifax credit file by mailing or faxing a photocopy of two pieces of signed valid identification, including at least one with photo identification.
 Examples of acceptable identification include: a driver's license; birth certificate; social insurance number (optional); and passport.
 A copy of your credit file is mailed to you once your identity is confirmed.
 Once the identification you provided has been used to verify your identify, Equifax destroys all copies of it.